Posted on Thursday, May 1st, 2025 at 9:00 am

 Even the strongest cases can fall apart if you make the following legal claim mistakes:

-• Not Seeking Medical Care – Not seeking medical care right after the accidents could signal to insurers and opposing counsel that the accident didn’t cause serious harm.
+- Not Seeking Medical Care – Not seeking medical care right after the accidents could signal to insurers and opposing counsel that the accident didn’t cause serious harm.
 See a doctor after an accident, even if you feel okay, as internal damage or injuries like whiplash take days to appear.

-• Missing Deadlines for Injury Claim – The statute of limitations for personal injury claims in Arkansas allows three years from the date of the accident for the victim to file a lawsuit.
-Missing this deadline results in losing the right to pursue compensation for your injury, no matter how strong your claim, making it critical to file as soon as possible.
+- Missing Deadlines for Injury Claim – The statute of limitations for personal injury claims in Arkansas allows the victim to file a lawsuit three years from the accident date.
+Missing this deadline results in losing the right to pursue compensation for your injury, no matter how strong your claim.
+This is one of the most critical mistakes to avoid during your personal injury claim.
+Acting quickly helps preserve your rights and strengthens your case.

 Tips to Strengthen Your Personal Injury Claim